Fall Out (The Prisoner): Self imprisonment

 The allegorical shift that takes place once the identity of Number One is revealed has been subjected to various interpretations.
-McGoohan himself commented that it means to say that "Each man is a prisoner unto himself".
+McGoohan commented that it means to say that "Each man is a prisoner unto himself".
 The episode's ending, with Six's flat door opening automatically, as in the Village, suggests that he is still not free.
 The final scene, being the same as the first scene of the series, implies that the series is a cycle that is about to repeat itself, supporting the idea that Six cannot be free from captivity.
-McGoohan commented on the final scene that it is meant to show that "freedom is a myth," and there is no final conclusion to the series because "we continue to be prisoners".
+McGoohan commented on the final scene that it is meant to show that "freedom is a myth," and there is no final conclusion to the series, because "we continue to be prisoners".

 Production

 Writing

 Lead star and series creator Patrick McGoohan wrote and directed the episode.
 As ITC managing director Lew Grade said in the 1984 documentary Six into One: The Prisoner File, McGoohan, despite having promised earlier that he would conceive an ending for the series, came to him admitting that he was unable to come up with an ending.
 The biggest problem was revealing the identity of Number One, which, as McGoohan and various other crew members admitted, had not been decided on prior to the writing of the final episode's script.

 According to the book The Prisoner by Robert Fairclough, McGoohan was informed that production was cancelled on the series immediately following filming of the preceding episode to be produced, "The Girl Who Was Death", and was given only a week to write a finale to conclude the storyline started in "Once Upon a Time", which had been filmed a year earlier.
 Fairclough's account is, however, in contradiction to virtually all others, which state that McGoohan knew when he left for America to act in the Hollywood film, Ice Station Zebra, that there would be only four more episodes produced from that point, starting with "Do Not Forsake Me Oh My Darling" during his absence and ending with a finale; indeed, most agree that this last happened because a scheduled production break was scrapped when two series of 13 episodes were reduced to one of seventeen due to ITC chief Lew Grade deciding that the actor/producer was taking too long and spending too much money.